arnelenero/simpler-state/docs/index.md

 <br />

-> If you like this library, the concept, and its simplicity, please [give it a star on GitHub](https://github.com/arnelenero/simpler-state) to let me know. 😀
+> If you like this library, the concept, and its simplicity, please give it a star on the [GitHub repo](https://github.com/arnelenero/simpler-state) to let me know. 😀